saiteja-mst/Oracle-Certifications-2025/dump.md

 ✅ **Improved retrievals for Retrieval-Augmented Generation (RAG) systems**<br>

 **Question 10**<br>
-**Which of the following statements is NOT true?**
+**Which of the following statements is NOT true?**<br>
-    ✅ **Embeddings are represented as single-dimensional numerical values that capture text meaning.**
+    ✅ **Embeddings are represented as single-dimensional numerical values that capture text meaning.**<br>
-○ Embeddings can be used to compare text based on semantic similarity.
+○ Embeddings can be used to compare text based on semantic similarity.<br>
-○ Embeddings of sentences with similar meanings are positioned close to each other in vector space.
+○ Embeddings of sentences with similar meanings are positioned close to each other in vector space.<br>
-○ Embeddings can be created for words, sentences and entire documents.
+○ Embeddings can be created for words, sentences and entire documents.<br>

 **Question 11**
 **In OCI Generative AI Agents, what happens if a session-enabled endpoint remains idle for the specified timeout period?**<br>